 I believe in love.

-My desire is to be a kind voice and provide an empathic space for people to be themselves, to find the beautiful and work through the brutal.
+My desire is to be a kind voice and provide an empathic space for people to be who they are, to find the beautiful and work through the brutal.

 Or you can find me here: